mosesf1/M168/README.md

 * **Deep Learning Toolbox** (Required for the `patternnet` and `train` functions)

 ### Data Requirements
-You must have the processed dataset file named `Final_Scored_Transactions.csv` located in your current MATLAB working directory.
+You must have the processed dataset file named `Merged_Test_is_fraud.csv` located in your current MATLAB working directory.

 The script expects this CSV to contain the following specific columns:
 * `Hour_Of_Day`: The extracted hour of the transaction (0-23).